Why is it that when some people come up against a brutal adversary or obstacle, they always manage to come out on top?

 When a human being is stressed, very specific processes are activated in their brain.
-These processes force them to focus on three mechanisms that help our species survive.
-Let’s call them the three F’s.
-The three F’s are:
+These processes direct blood & oxygen away from the brain & into the limbs so that a member of our species can:

 This is how you join those who survive & thrive:

 As you progress in your professional career you will encounter bigger and bigger obstacles & adversaries.
 They blindside you.
 This is normal.
 It is also perfectly normal to be freaked out when this happens.
 Last week I was sharing with the CEO of a US bank how I had a panic attack the last time I was struck by an adversary twice my size.
 He laughed and reminded me that no one likes to encounter these.
 Then he told me the affirmations he recites each morning to remain calm when he is faced by such a beast (I will share his notes in the email I send you next week, this week we want to focus on how to turn your biochemistry into your top-secret competitive advantage).

 Each time you are caught off guard by an adversary or obstacle, it will be very reasonable for your brain to activate the 3F’s.
 When this happens you will have to make a choice.
 Do you snap or strategize?